JvanKatwijk/dab-scanner/README.md

 For use on Windows the releases section of the git repository contains an installer.
 The installer, when run, will - as the name suggests - the software and create - if so desired - a link on the screen.

+One issue on Windows is that the suggested name for the output file (a name containing the date and time) is considered erroneous.

 ----------------------------------------------------------------------------
 The dab-scanner on Linux and the RPI